alexander-emelyanov/tradesmarter-api-client/README.md

 This repository contains PHP Client for TradeSmarter platform.

-AnyOption is a trading platform for binary options.
+TradeSmarter is a trading platform for binary options.

 ## Installation
 Install using [Composer](http://getcomposer.org), doubtless.